Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab5/README.md

 21. Click **OK** to add this port to the Zynq Processing System.

-22. On the Model Composer IP lab5_1 block, click the AXI4-Stream input interface port `s_axis_source` and drag the mouse.
+22. On the Model Composer IP HDL_DUT block, click the AXI4-Stream input interface port `s_axis_source` and drag the mouse.
 Possible valid connections are shown with green check marks as the pencil cursor approaches them.
 Drag the mouse to the `S_AXI_HP0` port on the Zynq Processing System to complete the connection.
 <br><br><img src= "Images/Step3/Step22.png">

 23. Click **OK** in the Make Connection dialog box.